ss1gohan13/Sovol-SV08-Mainline/README.md

   - It is recommended to get yourself a separate **eMMC module** (MKS eMMC Module) on which you install the new OS Image and mainline klipper.
 This way you always have a backup (eMMC) of a stock/working printer.
 - If you go for the '_method 2_' you need a big enough **MicroSD card**, it's *also* possible to run everything from the SD card and not use an eMMC.
 - You will need an ST-Link V2 (Mini) with the **STM32CubeProgrammer** software installed to be able to update/flash the MCU firmware.
-- The files used for this guide can now be found together in the GitHub folder `/files-used/` [HERE](files-used/)
 - To edit the different files during this guide please use a text editor like [Notepad++](https://notepad-plus-plus.org/) (or use `nano` from ssh).
 This way we can make sure the files stay in a proper format with proper (Linux style) line endings and work as intended. *When using the default Windows Notepad this is not always the case!*

 ### EMMC Sellers